themistymoon/KUchat/README.md

    - Set GPU type to A100
    - Click Save

-3. **Upload Documents**
+3. **Download Documents**
-   - In Colab's file browser (left sidebar), create folder `/content/docs/`
+   - Documents are automatically downloaded from GitHub repository via sparse checkout
-   - Upload the entire `docs` folder from this repository including:
+   - The system downloads only the `docs` folder to minimize bandwidth usage
-     - `curricula_catalog.json` (required for hybrid search)
+   - Required files include:
+     - `curricula_catalog.json` (v2.0 format with 131 programs and 863 keywords)
+     - `general_education_catalog.json` (204 General Education courses)
-     - All PDF files organized by faculty folders
+     - All curriculum PDF files organized by faculty folders (20 faculties)
-   - Ensure folder structure is preserved with all faculty subfolders
+   - Automatic document loading occurs in Cell 12 after RAG system initialization

 4. **Configure Tokens**
    - In Cell 7: Replace `YOUR_HUGGINGFACE_TOKEN` with your HuggingFace token